tarizshahid/Network-Topolgy-for-Zara-Pte.-Ltd./README.md

 3. Additional Security and Application features can be added in, such as

-a.
-Password protection using administrative privileges
-b.
-Login and attempts protection
+Password protection using administrative privileges Login and attempts protection
-c.
 SSH to access routers and switches
-d.
 Email, FTP services (optional)
-e.
 IPv6